copycat-killer/awesome-vain/README.md

 See the `browse` layout for an explanation of `extra_padding` and `ncol`.

-### uselessfair
+### uselessfair and uselesstile
-This is a duplicate of the stock `fair` layouts.
-However, I added "useless gaps" (see below) to this layout.
-Use it like this:
+These are duplicates of the stock `fair` and `tile` layouts.
+However, I added "useless gaps" (see below).
+Use like this:

 	awful.layout.set(vain.layout.uselessfair, tags[1][7])